bizz84/claude-code-flutter-devcontainer/README.md

 [✓] Network resources
 ```

-This means that with this setup, you can run `flutter` sub-commands such as `analyze`, `test`, `pub` directly from the terminal or by Claude Code.
+This means that you can run `flutter` sub-commands such as `analyze`, `test`, `pub` directly from the terminal or by Claude Code.

-But you **can't** use `flutter run` to run the app on any platform, since the Dockerfile doesn't install any platform-specific tools like Xcode or Android Studio.
+But you **can't** use `flutter run` to run the app on any platform, since the Dockerfile doesn't install any platform-specific tools like Chrome, Android Studio, or Xcode.

 ## Useful aliases

-To make development faster, I have defined a bunch of useful aliases inside a file called `.zshrc_dev`:
+To make development faster, I have included these useful aliases in a file called `.zshrc_dev`:

 ```zsh
 # Aliases for Flutter commands